-- Prior to this lesson, students should know light moves in transverse waves and transmits energy. - Show the video. - Discuss the activity prompt. - Students finish the activity independently or with a partner.
+- Prior to this lesson, students should know light moves in transverse waves and transmits energy. - Show the 8 1⁄2 minute video, Harnessing Light Waves in the 18th Century (https://youtu.be/DvxW05INmjc). - Discuss the activity prompt. - Students finish the activity independently or with a partner.

 Take It Further: Students explore their own homes or outdoor environments to find examples of places where light waves are interacting with materials in interesting ways.
-Students photo or describe the way light is behaving.
+Students photograph or describe the way light is behaving.